Tip

 Training data and model architecture are closely linked, as the nature of a model's training data affects the choice of algorithm.

 Due to these differences in data types, the training process differs for LLMs versus other types of generative AI.
 For example, the data preparation stages for an LLM and an image generator involve different preprocessing and normalization techniques.
-The scope of training data could also differ: An LLM's data set should be very broad to ensure that it learns the fundamental patterns of human language, whereas a generative model with a narrow purpose would need a more targeted training set.
+The scope of training data could also differ: An LLM's data set should be comprehensive to ensure that it learns the fundamental patterns of human language, whereas a generative model with a narrow purpose would need a more targeted training set.

-Challenges and limitations
+4. Challenges and limitations

 One significant challenge is the complexity of text compared with other types of data.
 Think about the range of human language available online: everything from dense technical writing to Elizabethan poetry to Instagram captions.
-That's not to mention more basic language issues, like learning how to interpret an odd idiom or use a word with multiple context-dependent meanings.
+That's not to mention more basic language issues, such as learning to interpret an odd idiom or use a word with multiple context-dependent meanings.
 Even advanced LLMs sometimes struggle to grasp these subtleties, leading to hallucinations or inappropriate responses.

 Another challenge is maintaining coherence over long stretches.
 Compared with other types of generative AI models, LLMs are often asked to analyze longer prompts and produce more complex responses.
 LLMs can generate high-quality short passages and understand concise prompts with relative ease, but the longer the input and desired output, the likelier the model is to struggle with logic and internal consistency.